 - They tend to be creative in their solutions.
 They love to find new ways to think outside the box.
 These people don’t look at going to the store and picking up stuff to organize a room.
 They are people who find other ways to get organized without spending money.

 - They repurpose items from other areas of the home.
-These people have lots of items that they can pull from and repurpose to organize a room.
+These people have many items they can pull from and repurpose to organize a room.
 Where it is a basket that was used as decor and now is used to hold hair supplies.
 These people see items differently.
 They look at items as if they are purposeful and are not intended for one use.

-You too can be like these frugal organizing people.
-If you want to be like these people, read on for more specific tips and learn about how to make smart and cheap ways to organize any room.
-Let’s get organized!
+You, too, can be like these frugal organizing people.
+If you want to be like these people, read on for more specific tips and learn how to make smart and cheap ways to organize any room.
+Let's get organized!

-First, make a list of places near you where you can get cheap organizing items.
+First, list places near you where you can get cheap organizing items.
 These places can vary depending on your area.
 Below I listed some general types of places that may spark an option for you.